skizap/KakoBotnet/README.md

 # 10/04/2018
 [ADDED] Client.py - New command ">killattk" Stops all on going DDoS Attacks.<br>
 [ADDED] Kako.py - Information on how to use killattk has been added to ">help"<br>
+# 15/04/2018
+[FIXED] Client.py - Auto Reconnect should now be functioning perfectly fine<br>
+[FIXED] Client.py - DUP Removal was bugging out because of auto reconnect.
+Now its fixed, by sending a msg to close the bot<br>